 SCRIPTEASERS SUBMISSION INSTRUCTIONS

-Thank you for your interest in submitting your script.
-Scripteasers accepts submissions year-round from San Diego-area writers.
+Thank you for your interest in submitting your script!
+Scripteasers accepts submissions year-round.
+Our focus is supporting San Diego-area writers.
 Please read the following guidelines for submission carefully.

 THE SCRIPTS WE CONSIDER:

-Your script must be original, free of copyright restrictions and un-produced.
+Your script must be original, and free of copyright restrictions.
 Scripts that have had previous readings are considered, but scripts that have been produced or published cannot be accepted.
+Some exceptions may apply on a case-by-case basis.

-Authors are required to participate in their readings and advised to attend at least one other script reading before their own reading.
+Authors are required to be present for their readings and are strongly advised to attend at least one ZOOM or in-person Scripteasers reading prior to their own to become familiar with the format and process.

 SUBMITTING YOUR SCRIPT: